Symphony No. 3 (Still)

 Symphony No. 3, also known as Symphony No. 3 "The Sunday Symphony", is a 1958 composition in four movements by American composer William Grant Still.
-The work was first performed on February 12, 1984 by the North Arkansas Symphony Orchestra conducted by Carlton Woodsi.
+The work was first performed on February 12, 1984 by the North Arkansas Symphony Orchestra conducted by Carlton Woods.
 The symphony is about eighteen minutes long.

 Overview

 Symphony No. 3 is a programmatic work that depicts the Sunday life of “a devout worshipper”.
 Composed in four movements, "with titles suggesting the activities carried out on a typical Sunday, from waking up to the end of the day.
 A joyous first movement as an optimistic start to the holiday, followed by prayer.
 After a relaxed dance the day ends happily waiting for the new day."
 Overall, the music expresses the composer's religious beliefs, "each day being a new opportunity to serve the creator".

 Movements

 The symphony is in four movements as follows: